EuropeMulticulturalismRacism

 EU must not pander to anti-immigrant prejudice, urge reports

-The European Union needs to do more to counter the increasing ‘demonisation' of and asylum-seekers, which has fuelled a wave of and anti-immigrant sentiments since 11 September, according to two new reports.
+The European Union needs to do more to counter the increasing ‘demonisation’ of Muslims and asylum-seekers, which has fuelled a wave of and anti-immigrant sentiments since 11 September, according to two new reports.

-The group's report blamed sensationalist reporting in some sections of the media of extreme Islamic views and claimed that “mixed messages” from politicians on asylum seekers were fanning the flames. ”By demonising refugees and asylum seekers you legitimise racism and xenophobia,” Purkis added.
+The group’s report blamed sensationalist reporting in some sections of the of extreme Islamic views and claimed that “mixed messages” from politicians on asylum seekers were fanning the flames. ”By demonising refugees and asylum seekers you legitimise racism and xenophobia,” Purkis added.

 The report, which was compiled before the recent electoral successes of anti-immigration parties in France and the Netherlands, did however commend the efforts of the majority of EU politicians, community leaders and the media for helping to enhance inter-faith dialogue and tolerance.
 It said more practical initiatives to promote intercultural understanding were needed, however.

-The Refugees Studies Centre report, on forced migration, sought to dispel the notion of ‘bogus' asylum seekers drawn to Europe by the allure of ‘generous' benefits.
-It found that the vast majority of asylum seekers were fleeing conflict or persecution.
-Of the leading 10 countries from which asylum seekers came to Europe, seven had experienced war in the decade up to 2000 and three had a of repressing minorities.
+The Refugees Studies Centre report, on forced migration, sought to dispel the notion of ‘bogus’ asylum seekers drawn to Europe by the allure of ‘generous’ benefits.
+It found that the vast majority of asylum seekers were fleeing or persecution.
+Of the leading 10 countries from which asylum seekers came to Europe, seven had experienced in the decade up to 2000 and three had a history of repressing minorities.

 The report’s authors, Stephen Castles and Sean Loughna, suggest that tougher immigration measures, such as those currently being touted by Britain’s Tony Blair and ‘s José María Aznar, would do little to stem the flow of asylum seekers. ”Preventing illegal immigration requires fundamental rethinking of our relationship with the developing world.
 Strident calls for tough action may serve to assuage popular fears stirred up by right-wing parties, but will do nothing to achieve long-term solutions,” the authors noted.